Alma Mater: Troy University

 Alma Mater: South Georgia Technical College

-Demetrius Colson is returning to South Georgia Technical College as an assistant coach for the Lady Jets.
+Demetrius Colson returned to South Georgia Technical College as an assistant coach for the Lady Jets in 2019.
 He previously coached the Lady Jets from 2010 – 2012 and was also an assistant coach with the Jets from 2009 – 2010.
 In addition to coaching, Colson is also an instructor teaching Interpersonal Relations and Professional Development.

 In his earlier employment with South Georgia Tech, he served as the post development coach.
 He was also involved with intramural sports.
 Colson was most recently the post development coach for women’s basketball at Georgia Highlands College where he helped guide the Lady Chargers to their first Sweet Sixteen berth in the NJCAA Tournament in 2016.